Henaccount/BCFtoACADstudy/README.md

 # BCFtoACADstudy
-Exporting BCF from ACC and making use of the data in AutoCAD
+Use at own risk: Exporting BCF from ACC and making use of the data in AutoCAD.